nickstuer/blizzapi/README.md

 Authenticate using Blizzard's OAuth2 system to ensure reliable access to private and public data.

 ### Ease of Use
-With clean and intuitive methods, developers can fetch and manipulate data without diving deep into Blizzard's API documentation.
+With clean and intuitive methods, developers can fetch data without deep diving into Blizzard's API documentation.

 ### Data Format
 Conveniently structured JSON responses make it easy to integrate with applications.